TV SERIES WRITING

 - Case study analysis of characters

-Now the characters are in place, time to build their world.
+Now your characters are in place, time to build your world.
 Dive into set-up structures, creating effective character introductions, and understand the differences between series-long and pilot stories.
 You will also dip into target audiences and the marketability of your concepts.

 - Set-up structures & genre-related variants